Eduard Wölfflin

-Eduard Wölfflin (1 January 1831 – 8 November 1908) was a Swiss classical philologist.
+Eduard Wölfflin (1 January 1831, Basel, Switzerland – 8 November 1908, Basel, Switzerland) was a Swiss classical philologist.
 He was the father of art historian Heinrich Wölfflin.

 Biography

 Eduard Wölfflin was born in Basel on 1 January 1831.
-From 1848 to 1854, he studied at the Universities of Basel and Göttingen, where he was a pupil of Karl Friedrich Hermann.
+From 1848 to 1854, he studied at the University of Basel and the University of Göttingen, where he was a student of Karl Friedrich Hermann.
 Following graduation, he worked as an assistant librarian at the University of Basel (1854–61).

 Wölfflin spent the next decade as schoolteacher in Winterthur (1861–71), and in the meantime became an associate professor in Latin philology (1869).
 In 1871, he attained a full professorship at the University of Zurich.
-From 1875 to 1880, Wölfflin was a professor at the University of Erlangen, and from 1880 to 1906, was a professor at the University of Munich.
+From 1875 to 1880, Wölfflin was a professor at the University of Erlangen, and from 1880 to 1906, was a professor at the Ludwig-Maximilians-Universität München.
 Wölfflin was a member of the Bavarian Maximilian Order for Science and Art.